What is a Bequeth?

 A Bequest to Aussie Helpers

 A will is a personal matter and only your decision.
 Naturally Aussie Helpers will be very appreciative if you include Aussie Helpers in your will, after providing for your family.
 You can ensure that farming families throughout Australia are being continuously cared for by making a bequest to Aussie Helpers.
-Currently the suicide rate in the farming community is one every four days, so consider a bequest as an investment in the future which will contribute to saving lives – perhaps the life of someone you love.
+Currently the rates of depression and self harm are still frequent , so consider a bequest as an investment in the future which will contribute to saving lives – perhaps the life of someone you love.

 We thank and honour the individuals and families, who have made a major difference to our work, funded through their bequests.